nunorc/App-p5stack/README.md

     [Prereqs]
     Acme::123 = 0

-To setup our environmet to run this using p5stack the first this is to run the setup command:
+To setup our environment to run this using p5stack the first this is to run the setup command:

     $ p5stack setup